Tactile Glove II: Hand Pressure And Force Measurement

 Manufacturing Safety & Workers’ Comp Assessment:

-• Quantify hand strength for return-to-work assessments
+Quantify hand strength to support rehabilitation and return-to-work evaluations

 Product Ergonomic Design:

-• Determine upper and lower limits of forces generated by the hand
+Determine upper and lower limits of forces generated by the hand

-• Quantify effort to use tools for human factors & ergonomic designs
+Quantify effort to use tools for human factors & ergonomic designs

-• Correlate “feel” of a product in response to controlled design changes
+Correlate “feel” of a product in response to controlled design changes

 Grip Force In Shear Usage